-Here are some reasons you might need business information about Korea.
+Here are some question to ask yourself about whether you need business information about Korea.

-- To know what Korean users are saying on social media about your brand, and respond in a timely fashion
+- Do you know what Korean users are saying on social media about your brand.
+Can you respond in a timely fashion?

-- To know what your competitors are doing in the Korean market
+- What are your competitors doing in the Korean market?

-- To monitor the activities of your Korean distributors and resellers
+- How are you monitoring the activities of your Korean distributors and resellers?

-- To detect abuse of your brands and copyrights in Korea
+- Are you in a position to detect abuse of your brands and copyrights in Korea?

-- To learn about relevant industry events and trends in Korea
+- Do you follow relevant industry events and trends in Korea?

-- To be aware of legal and regulatory changes in Korea that impact your business and investments
+- Are you aware of legal and regulatory changes in Korea that impact your business and investments?

-- To know what research and technology developments are being discussed in academic journals and patents
+- What research and technology developments are being discussed in academic journals and patents?